 Do you love Shepherd’s Pie?
 Or Cottage Pie?
 It’s been a fave of mine since I was a kid.
 I have a recipe on my site made from ground beef, but the Shepherd’ Pie that will have me running to the kitchen (and the family running to the table) is this one: Shepherds Pie from Leftover Pot Roast.

 I’ve seen it on tv, so it must be true: Shepherds Pie is made with lamb and Cottage Pie with beef.
 Whatev, people, this dish will always be Shepherds Pie for me.
 And this Shepherds Pie from Leftover Pot Roast has gravy which just makes it!
-Best of all, it doesn’t take much leftover pot roast to make this, only about 2 cups worth.
+Best of all, it doesn’t take much leftover pot roast to make this, only about 2 cups worth of the beef, chunked up.
+(By the way, if you have leftover stew, using it as the base and topping with these mashed potatoes is a great way to refashion and stretch it.).

 About Shepherds Pie from Leftover Pot Roast: